AgateChain/AgateE-Commerce/README.md

 - Download WP eCommerce plugin from the WordPress Plugin Directory: https://wordpress.org/plugins/wp-e-commerce/.
 - Extract the contents of the zip file to the [wordpress main directory]/wp-content/plugins/ directory.
 - Log in to your Wordpress and navigate to the Admin dashboard -> Plugins -> Installed Plugins
-- Activate WP eCommerce plugin
+- Activate WP eCommerce plugin.

 ## Installation of the Agate plugin for WordPress (WP) eCommerce